blasterbug/DistNx/README.md

 $ git clone https://github.com/blasterbug/Dist-Nx.git
 ```

-Or if you prefer, download the zip or the last release and directly unzip it in the `Arduino/libraries` folder.
+Or if you prefer, download the zip (of the last release) and directly unzip it in the `Arduino/libraries` folder.

-Now after (re)starting the Arduino IDE you shloud see Dist-Nx in Arduino
+Now after (re)starting the Arduino IDE you should see Dist-Nx in Arduino
 libraries menu.
+Two exemples are provided with the library.

 ### Example